ouspg/trytls/README.md

 ## Stubs

-Stubs and their documentation can be from from the [stubs/](stubs/) directory.
+Stubs and their documentation can be found from the [stubs/](stubs/) directory.

 ---

 ## Backends

-We currently are working to support following backends implementing the tests:
+We currently are working to support following backends:

  * [BadSSL](https://badssl.com), we have cherry picked the [relevant tests](backends/badssl/README.md)
  * Local backend in the test runner itself (aka `localhost` backend) [WIP]